 - CoTrust’s support for multiple blockchain engines ensures these networks can be any or same blockchain engines.

 - This scenario mostly occurs in case of supply chain where traceability needs to be accomplished, but Tier 1 supplier of a part/asset are not comfortable revealing their Tier 2 suppliers to the buyers or others on the network.
 Use of CoTrust provides them with easy-to-do transactions, and transfer assets from one channel/subnetwork to other without revealing their source from the last network.

 Figure 5 – Transaction between different networks using CoTrust.

 Reference Design on AWS for Interoperability Solution

 Following is the CoTrust reference design on AWS for the interoperability solution.
-HCL chose AWS as its cloud platform for proven advantages.
+HCLTech chose AWS as its cloud platform for proven advantages.
 AWS lets you create a globally scalable and easy-to-deploy solution in a matter of few clicks.

 In Distributed Ledger Technology (DLT) functionality, you need a low latency and scalable platform which can handle multiple nodes at the same time in terms of data distribution.
 Amazon Elastic Container Service (Amazon ECS) provides the capability to provision and decommission nodes quickly and saves operational costs in the process.

 Figure 6 – CoTrust reference design on AWS.

 At the bottom layer, CoTrust has support for multiple blockchain engines.
 The supported engines include AWS Managed Blockchain (Hyperledger Fabric), Ethereum, R3 Corda, and Hyperledger Fabric.
 AWS Managed Blockchain provides lot of scaffolding services on top of standard Hyperlegder and Ethereum, which makes it easy to integrate and deploy with other services in the blockchain network.